MenkeTechnologies/Jarvis/README.md

 ## create IP.sh file in home directory with environment vars of IP and CAMERA
 - IP should be your external IP (necessary for websockets)
 - CAMERA should be pi or opencv
-- There env vars are read by flask webapp
+- These environment variables are read by the flask webapp on startup
 - IP when empty defaults to localhost for websocket IP
 - CAMERA when empty defauts to showing sequence of 3 images instead of video stream